 Key Stage 3

 All pupils are taught Drama at Key Stage 3 to equip pupils with the necessary skills to succeed should they decide to take Drama as a GCSE exam in KS4.
-Emphasis is placed on developing the students’ ability to concentrate, work co-operatively in a group situation and to develop confidence.
+Emphasis is placed on developing the pupils’ ability to concentrate, work co-operatively in a group situation and to develop confidence.

 Key Stage 4